Skip to main content

 }

-These alerts go to you, not your customer.
-They’re informational — “a $25.00 payment failed, consider reaching out to the customer.”
+These alerts go to you, not the customer.
+Informational only: a $25.00 payment failed, consider reviewing the account.